MoonScoop

-The MoonScoop Group was a French animation and production company that created and published animated television series.
+MoonScoop S.A., also known as the MoonScoop Group, was a French television production company and animation company that created and published animated television series.
 Its corporate headquarters were located in Paris, France, along with offices in the United Kingdom and the United States.
 It was established in 2003.
 It is most famously known for Code Lyoko and its open-ended sequel series, Code Lyoko: Evolution.

 History

-One of MoonScoop's predecessors was France Animation, founded in 1984.
-France Animation went on to become the original producers of Les Mondes Engloutis ("Spartakus and the Sun Beneath the Sea").
-In September 2003, the company was acquired from its then owner Wanadoo by Antefilms Production - an outfit created by Christophe Di Sabatino and Benoît Di Sabatino in 1990.
+One of MoonScoop's predecessors was France Animation, founded in 1984, and based in Paris.
+France Animation went on to become the original producers of Spartakus and the Sun Beneath the Sea.
+In September 2003, the company was acquired from its then-owner Wanadoo by Antefilms Production—an outfit created by Christophe Di Sabatino and Benoît Di Sabatino in 1990.
 Both companies' distribution arms were merged in March 2004 to form the present day MoonScoop.

-On January 24, 2014, the Commercial Court of Paris accepted Dargaud's takeover bid of MoonScoop's library, thus becoming the owner of MoonScoop's complete catalogue and two of the company's last employees.
+On January 24, 2014, the Commercial Court of Paris accepted Dargaud's takeover bid of MoonScoop's library, thus becoming the owner of MoonScoop's complete catalogue and two of the company's last employees and was filed for bankruptcy.

-In 1995, GONG acquired Dramapassion, the first European drama SVOD platform, thus becoming the leader in France and Europe in the broadcasting of Korean programmes.

-In 2016, for the 20th anniversary of the successful Yu-Gi-Oh! license, GONG MEDIA acquired and distributed the Yu-Gi-Oh!
-GX, Yu-Gi-Oh!
-5D's and Yu-Gi-Oh!
-Zexal.

-Important people
+Notable people

-Christophe Di Sabatino and Benoît Di Sabatino (brothers) were the co-executive chairmen of the MoonScoop Group.
+Brothers Christophe and Benoît Di Sabatino were the co-executive chairmen of the MoonScoop Group.
 Nicolas Atlan and Axel Dauchez were co-CEOs.

 Subsidiaries

-The MoonScoop Group was made up of numerous subsidiaries:
+MoonScoop was made up of numerous subsidiaries: